christophknabe/zio-trial/README.md

 In package `zio_trial.mock` it shows how to unit-test a `Users` module which uses a `Files` module with the help of a mocked `Files` service.

+In package `zio_actors` the program `PingPongMain` shows the classical Ping Pong example with ZIO actors and the way how to run them.